GDanyi96/pmhc_minibinder_pipeline/docs/narrative.md

 With the assay calibrated, the pipeline moves to de novo generation.

 Inputs for cycle 02: cleaned 3HPJ as the target (chains A, B, C for HLA heavy, β2m, peptide).
 Eight hotspots: C1, C4, C6, C8 (four outward-facing peptide residues) plus A65, A66, A150, A155 (four flanking HLA residues).
 The peptide-heavy bias follows Liu et al. [2]; binders that contact mostly the peptide are inherently more peptide-specific.
 Binder length range 70 to 110 residues.
 200 backbones requested.
+Recenter radius 10 Å. 50 noise steps.

 Output: 200 protein backbones (CA coordinates only, no sequence yet) that geometrically arc above the peptide groove.
 This stage is a pipeline-health metric, not a quality filter.
 It answers whether RFdiffusion can produce backbones that approach the cleft at all and whether they cluster into recognizable topologies.

-### Cycle 02 results
+### Cycle 02 Stage 1 results

-Running on a single A100 SXM 80GB took ~10 hours of wall time.
+Running on a single A100 SXM 80GB took ~1 hour of wall time.
 All 200 designs completed and wrote 4-chain PDBs (A=275 aa, B=100 aa, C=9 aa, D=70 to 110 aa).
-Motif RMSD landed at ~0.12 to 0.13 Å across all 200 designs, well inside geometric tolerance.
+Motif RMSD landed at ~0.12 Å across all 200 designs, well inside geometric tolerance.
 The binder length distribution sat cleanly inside the 70 to 110 contig (median 89).

 The geometry quality gate passed 26 of 200 designs (13%).
 Of the 174 failures: